Federal Review Of Tulsa Race Massacre "Will Prevent These Victims And The Tragic Ordeals They Endured From Being Lost To History.”

 It was only in the last few years that Oklahoma public schools added the 1921 Tulsa Race Massacre to the official curriculum.

-Now, an official investigation the Civil Rights Division of the U.S. Justice Department will shine the light of the federal government on the Massacre, bringing some measure of justice for the descendants of the victims.
+Now, an official investigation by the Civil Rights Division of the U.S. Justice Department will shine the light of the federal government on the Massacre, bringing some measure of justice for the descendants of the victims.

 The review is a long-overdue opportunity to confront the legacy of racial terrorism, and of the enduring economic scars Black Americans bear to this day.